 Where will I work in Mexico?

-Most of your work during this spring break project will take place in local disadvantaged communities.
+This spring break Public Health Internship will take place in disadvantaged communities.
 Healthcare facilities in Guadalajara are generally well-equipped.
 However, access to quality healthcare remains inconsistent.
-Despite efforts to improve healthcare for citizens, there are still services limited only to people who can afford it.
+Despite an improving healthcare system, many still cannot afford certain services.